 Integrating Salesforce with other systems is inevitable as your business grows.
 But integrations have a way to expand in scope.
 It is not unusual to end up with integration scenarios that are four to five times more complex than what you started with.
 This is unavoidable because the complexity increases gradually as you add “one more small thing” into your integration scenarios.
-In this post, we offer some guidance on how to plan for maintainability of your integration scenarios.
+In this post, we offer some guidance on how to plan for the maintainability of your integration scenarios.

 The key to keeping integration simple is deciding where the complexity resides.
 It is often tempting to incorporate all business logic into the integration tool/layer, especially when the integration tool is easy to use with visual programming options.
 It is best to think of your integration scenarios as having three parts.